 |Ann as Baroness|

 Other Noirs that dealt with hypnotism, Fear in the Night (1947), and Whirlpool (1950), are better known but Fright, fits in nicely with them in a low budget sort of way.
-Another film that I just recently watched The Hypnotic Eye (1960), is also very noir-ish but it actually does cross over line into the horror genre, whereas Fright does not.
+Another film that I just recently watched The Hypnotic Eye (1960), is also very noir-ish but it actually does balance right on the cusp between Noir & Horror, whereas Fright does not quite get there.
 Fright is part of a double bill DVD from Alpha Home Entertainment, worth a watch for real New York City location Noir aficionados.
 6/10